Asha-Empire/Game-Story/README.md

 The first **Fusion Reactor** started to be built on Moon to use the **H<sub>3</sub>** resources found on the moon.

 Humanity established its first colony on **Mars** in 2036.
 For the first time outside of Earth, they truly settled another planet.
-Although there are signs of life on Mars millions of years ago, unfortunately, despite all the research, even single-celled life has not been found on Mars.
+Hundreds of scientists from different branches went to Mars to research and work.
+Despite the presence of fossils and life remains from millions of years ago on Mars, unfortunately, despite all the research, even single-celled life has not been found.

 #### 2041...

 Different companies from the UK, EU, USA, Japan, Mexico, India, Russia, Brazil and China started mining on the Mars.
-Consortium of US, EU and Chinese firms began building the first **Martian Spaceship Industries (MSI)** factory on Mars.
+A consortium of US, EU and Chinese companies has started to build the first **Mars Spaceship Industries (MSI)** factory on Mars.
+This factory will be 99% run by robots.

 #### 2043...

 The first Nuclear Power Plant with a fission reactor began operation on Mars.
 Within a few decades, a colony of thousands of people was settled on Mars.

+#### 2045...

+The Agricultural Industry on Mars has caused imports of wheat and corn from Earth to drop to zero.
+The new generation of sheep developed by geneticists on Mars was able to successfully breeding and live.
+Sheep farm industry was established.

 #### 2100...